clessig/atmorep/README.md

 `````
 mode, options = 'BERT', {'years_test' : [2021], 'fields[0][2]' : [123, 137]}
 `````
-Again, we chose some custom options by using two levels instead of the five ones that are default and were used during pre-training.
+Again, we chose some custom options by using two levels instead of the five ones that are default and were used during pre-training and by using 2021 as the test year (since we downloaded the data).

-The generated model output (stored in ``./results/id{wandbid}``) for the ```global_forecast``` example can be post-processed into a spatial map with the [following code](https://www.atmoep.org).
+The generated model output (stored in ``./results/id{wandbid}``) for the ```global_forecast``` example can be post-processed into a spatial map with the [following code](https://www.atmorep.org/code/plot_forecast.py).
 The run_id at the top needs to be replaced by the wandb_id of your run, it can be read off from the console output.
 Results will be stored as ``example_0000{0,1,2}.png``.
 The code is also an as-simple-as-possible example with many parameters hard-coded, see our analysis code for a proper handling.